macleginn/bivaltyp/content/languages/descriptions/Kurdish_Sorani.md

 ```

-Apart from indexing O-arguments in the present tense and A-arguments in the past tense, pronominal clitics signal possessors within noun phrases (9).
+Apart from indexing direct objects in the present tense and transitive subjects in the past tense, pronominal clitics signal possessors within noun phrases (9).

 ```